blocknetdx/api-docs/source/includes/_hydra.md

 ## EVM Error Codes
-If the request body input for the `evm_passthrough` route is correct, then the following errors may be returned by the `geth` client.
+If the request body input for the `evm_passthrough` route is correct, then the following errors may be returned by the EVM client.

 If an error is returned after a EVM JSON-RPC request, the `error` field in the response object **MUST** be an object which contains a `code` and `message` field.
 The following table displays all error codes and its associated messages.